GoldZiege/rps-game/README.md

     3. Under Branch, choose main from the drop-down menu.
     4. Click save and refresh the page
     5. On the top of the pages tab, it shows successful deployment.
+- Here's a link to the [deployed website](https://goldziege.github.io/rps-game/)

 ## Credits